escapace/manage/README.md

 scripts vendor manage
 ```

-Note that these paths are customizable from our `.manage.yml` file, which is in `vendor/manage`.
+Note that these paths are customizable from our `.manage.yml` file.

 ## Commands and Modules